kcarnold/cs344/content/units/04models/lab/index.md

 We'll introduce two **loss functions**:

 - Mean Squared Error (abbreviated **MSE**, also known as the *L2 norm*): square the residual, take the mean.
-  - Technically, L2 norm is the *RMSE*, the square ***R**oot of the MSE.
+  - Technically, L2 norm is the *RMSE*, the square **R**oot of the MSE.
 But you might try to convince yourself that any parameter that minimizes the MSE also minimizes the RMSE and vice versa.
-- Mean Absolute Error (abbreviated **MAE**, also known as the *L1 norm* or sometimes *mean absolute deviation* (MAD)): flip negative errors to be positive (absolute value), take the mean.
+- Mean Absolute Error (abbreviated **MAE**, also known as the *L1 norm* or sometimes *mean absolute deviation*, MAD): flip negative errors to be positive (absolute value), take the mean.

 Which one of them is more *sensitive* to outliers?
 Let's find out.